-Example Consolidated Financial Statements 2011
+Example Consolidated Financial Statements 2012

-The preparation of financial statements in accordance with Australian Accounting Standards (AASBs) [Australian Equivalents to International Financial Reporting Standards (AIFRS)] has been challenging over the last reporting season with the implementation of new disclosure requirements in respect of business combinations, segment reporting and the presentation of the primary statements within the financial report.
-The upcoming reporting season sees a period of consolidation and refinement, as there are minimal changes to the financial reporting requirements.
-However, preparers need to be wary of the next oncoming wave of changes currently unfolding in the next couple of years with the completion of the various convergence projects between the International Accounting Standards Board (IASB)/Financial Accounting Standards Board (FASB), especially in the areas of financial instruments, revenue and leasing.
+The preparation of financial statements in accordance with Australian Accounting Standards (AASBs) [International Financial Reporting Standards as adopted in Australia] involved relatively little change in the last two years.
+However, preparers need to be wary of the next oncoming wave of changes currently unfolding in the next couple of years with the completion of the various convergence projects between the International Accounting Standards Board (IASB) and Financial Accounting Standards Board (FASB).
+These include new standards issued in August 2011 for Consolidated Financial Statements and Joint Arrangements and in September 2011 for Fair Value Measurement and in the areas of financial instruments, revenue and leasing.